briang123/chrome-extension-boilerplate/prompt.md

 #### 2. 🪪 Interactive CLI Scaffold

-The CLI provides clear, user-friendly explanations for each feature and why users might want it:
+The CLI collects essential information first, then provides clear, user-friendly explanations for each feature:

+**Essential Information:**

+- **Extension Name**: The name of your Chrome extension
+- **Extension Description**: What your extension does (used for AI prompt generation, website content, and Chrome Web Store listing)

 **UI Type Selection:**